Jericho, New York: Demographic trends

+Jericho, like many other places in northern Nassau County, has historically had a large Jewish population.
+During the 2010s, Jericho saw an influx of residents of East Asian background, drawn by its prestigious public school district and high quality of life.
+In 2020, Asians made up nearly 70% of students in Jericho Union Free School District, up from 33% in 2010.

 Economy

 Aer Lingus, the flag carrier of Ireland, operates its U.S. office in Jericho.
 Nathan's Famous is headquartered in Wing A of the second floor of One Jericho Plaza, in Jericho.

 Publishers Clearing House moved its headquarters to Jericho in 2017.

 Nationwide TFS, the top provider of personal payment solutions for Chapter 13, was founded in Jericho in 2011.

 Many retail and industrial businesses operate along Cantiague Rock Road in the Jericho Gardens section of the CDP.

 As of 2024, the average home price in Jericho was $1,083,413, compared to a New York state average of $453,138; the average listing price for a home was $1,276,833, compared to a New York state average of $406,667.
 Jericho home prices tend to be extremely high relative to their size or quality, due to the strong desire of many homebuyers to reside in homes zoned for the nationally renowned Jericho Union Free School District.
 Homes located within the boundaries of the Jericho school district are often several hundreds of thousands of dollars more expensive than similarly sized homes located just outside it.